 Hot tip – if you need to purchase some cold-weather gear in Queenstown, head to the Salvation Army either right in town or the one on Gorge Road.
 Here, you’ll be able to pick up everything you need for only a few dollars!

-K-Jet – This is who I did my jet boating ride with.
+- K-Jet – This is who I did my jet boating ride with.
 They leave from the wharf in Queenstown and the tour lasts for 1 hour.
 It was really fun and I can personally recommend this tour.
 It is good value for money and one of the cheapest options when it comes to jet boat tours in Queenstown.
+Check departure times and book your K-Jet tour in advance so you don’t miss out!

-Shotover Jet – These guys operate in the Shotover Canyon on the Shotover River and they are the most famous company in Queenstown.
+- Shotover Jet – These guys operate in the Shotover Canyon on the Shotover River and they are the most famous company in Queenstown.
 Many claim this tour to be more thrilling than those that depart on Lake Wakatipu.
 Plus, the Shotover River is stunning!
+They offer 25-minute boat rides and can include transport from your Queenstown accommodation.
+There are over 1,400 5-star reviews, so you can expect good things from these guys- see the reviews for yourself and book it here!

-Skippers Canyon Jet – This is another company operating in the Shotover River, however, their tour is in Skipper Canyon.
+- Skippers Canyon Jet – This is another company operating in the Shotover River, however, their tour is in Skipper Canyon.
 This canyon is said to be narrower so the ride is supposed to be really scary!
+If you are looking for a seriously thrilling jet-boat experience, Skippers Canyon might be your top choice.
+I’d recommend reading the full details before you book this one, all the information is available here.

 4. Go stargazing

-If you’re looking for a free activity to do in Queenstown then you can’t go past stargazing.
+If you’re looking for something free to do, then you can’t miss out on stargazing.
 During winter, the Milky Way shines bright above Queenstown.
 However, if you really want to see the stars (like in the picture above) you’re going to need to take a short drive out of town.

 If seeing the stars on your own isn’t enough, you can actually join stargazing tours in Queenstown where you’ll get to look through a high-powered telescope and spot planets, the international space station, and more.